 Waste and Recycling

-The University is committed to the development of sustainable waste management practices and the principles of reduce, re-use and recycle throughout the organisation.
+The University is committed to developing sustainable waste management practices and upholding the principles of reduce, re-use, and recycle across the organisation.

 Our current waste contract is with Veolia ES (UK) Ltd and is run in conjuction with the University of Salford and the Royal Northern College of Music.
 The contract covers the collection of general (residual) waste plus some recyclates.

 The contract ensures that as much waste as possible is diverted from landfill and that no waste at all is sent direct to landfill.
-Veolia achieve this by taking all non-recyclable (residual*) waste to their Materials Recovery Facility (MRF) in Trafford Park where it is shredded before it is transferred to a facility in FerryBridge in West Yorkshire run by Multifuel Energy Ltd where it is used as a Refuse Derived Fuel (RDF).
-For more details, see here.
+Veolia achieve this by taking all non-recyclable (residual*) waste to their Materials Recovery Facility (MRF) in Trafford Park where it is shredded before it is transferred to a facility in FerryBridge in West Yorkshire run by Enfinium where it is used as a Refuse Derived Fuel (RDF).
+See here for more details.

 A local company, Elsa Recycling, collect the majority of the University's waste office paper and cardboard on the main campus.